thruthesky/backend/README.md

 * Only admin can create, edit, delete `post_config` but any can read it.
 So don't put any critical information on it.

+* When a forum is deleted, the record of `post_config` is NOT deleted.
+Instead, it is marked as deleted.

 ### post_data table